paulscherrerinstitute/jcae/Readme.md

 ```

 ### @CaPostDestroy
-Execute the annotated function after destruction of all ChannelBeans that are annotated with @CaChannel.
+Execute the annotated function after destruction of all Channels that are annotated with @CaChannel.
 If multiple functions are annotated with @CaPostDestroy, the order of execution is not guaranteed.
 The annotated method must NOT take any parameters!